goharbor/harbor/docs/compile_guide.md

    ```

    note**: need add "/" on end of REGISTRYSERVER.
-If not setting this value will push images directly to dockerhub.
+If not setting REGISTRYSERVER will push images directly to dockerhub.

    ```sh